mcmtilman/Security/README.md

 TOTP implements [RFC 6238](https://tools.ietf.org/html/rfc6238)

-Supported *hashing algorithms* are:
+The TOTP algorithm extends HOTP with the functionality to convert dates into counters and to configure this conversion process.
+The counter is calculated as the date's timeinterval in seconds since 00:00:00 UTC on 01/01/1970 divided by the *period*.
+Thus all dates in the same period yield the same password.

+The algorithm supports a *period* in the range `1 ...
+120` seconds, with a default of 30 seconds.

+The supported *hashing algorithms* are the same as for HOTP:
-* SHA1 (default)
+* SHA1
 * SHA256
 * SHA384
 * SHA512.

 Note that RFC 6238 mentions SHA256 and SHA512, but not SHA384.

-The algorithm supports a *period* in the range `1 ...
-120` seconds.
-All dates in the same period yield the same password.

 # Requirements